 - Frequent upset stomach or diarrhea

-- Appear to live in constant fear of failure, academically or socially
+- Appearing to live in constant fear of failure

-- Have trouble concentrating or seem to have a blank mind
+- Trouble concentrating or seeming to have a blank mind

 - Are you experiencing anxious or worrisome thoughts on a daily basis?

-- Are you plagued by fears others perceive as unfounded or irrational?
+- Are you plagued by fears others may find unfounded or irrational?